LandmakTechnology/package-management/kubeadm/READme.md

    + Open all port for this illustration
 + Attach Security Group to EC2 Instance/nodes.

-## Assign hostname &  login as ‘root’ user because the following set of commands need to be executed with ‘sudo’ permissions.
+## Step 1.
+Assign hostname &  login as ‘root’ user because the following set of commands need to be executed with ‘sudo’ permissions.
 ```sh
 sudo hostnamectl set-hostname master
 sudo -i
 ```
+## Step 2.
 ``` sh
 # run the following below as a script
 # This will Install Required packages and apt keys.